 People appreciate beautiful design, so you will have to use creativity in the products you create.
 Sure, that smartphone may be the fastest, or that car might be electric, but the unique design, perfect curves and colour really make it stand out.

-After a Bachelor’s or Master’s degree in Industrial Design, career options are rather designer-centric, but the fields and specialisations are varied.
-For instance, you can work in the: Automotive Industry, Software Industry, Consumer Products Design, Exhibition Design, Special Effects Field, Marketing Department, or Logistics and Supply Chains.Read more View all Distance Learning courses in Industrial Design
+Industrial Design graduates offer career options that are rather designer-centric, but the fields and specialisations are varied.
+For instance, you can work in the: Automotive Industry, Software Industry, Consumer Products Design, Exhibition Design, Special Effects Field, Marketing Department, or Logistics and Supply Chains.Read more